Birkhoff Measures, Birkhoff Sums, and Discrepancies: The Trapezoid Theorem

 \section{The Trapezoid Theorem}

 \end{centering} -0.0in In this section we show that for continued fraction approximants $q_n$ to $\rho$ that the graph of the density $\nu(\rho,q_n,.)$ is \textit{approximately trapezoidal}, with the precise definition given in Definition \ref{def:trapezoid}.
-First, we state a few convention that we will need later.
+First, we state a result and a few conventions that we will need later.
+For the conventions we follow \cite{book}, Chapter 6.
+Recall that we assume $\rho$ to be irrational.